Skip to main content | Skip to section menu | Access keys.

 Aerosols

-Please make sure they are empty.
-Then, remove the lids and place these along with the aerosol cans into your blue bin.
+Please make sure they are empty and place into your blue bin.

 Aluminium Foil